 One of the main things I get asked from people when talking about healthy, plant-based eating, or eating clean, is how to do it on a budget.
 When I hear people say that their shopping bill has taken a knock since they went vegan, I wonder where and what they are buying.
-I have spoken to friends who were once meat eaters and who are now eat wholly plant-based, and they all agree with me that swapping the beef for the beans has resulted in a shrinking grocery budget.
+I have spoken to friends who were once meat-eaters and who now eat wholly plant-based, and they all agree with me that swapping the beef for the beans has resulted in a shrinking grocery budget.

-When my hubby, Rich, left his salary just over a year ago to start his own business, budget was tight and we had to make some personal budget cuts.
+When my hubby, Rich, left his salary just over a year ago to start his own business, the budget was tight and we had to make some personal budget cuts.
 Yet, we managed to halve our food budget!
 And we managed to do it without sacrificing our health.
 Of course, we could have loaded up on bread and peanut butter, noodles chips, but our goal was to still cook well-balanced and nutritious meals – that’s the goal, surely – without overspending.

 If going plant-based is something you haven’t fully put into practice yet, I suggest taking the plunge!
 With the World Health Organisation declaring processed meat as a carcinogenic and red meat in general possibly causing cancer, it seems then that eating meat may result in high medical bills later down the line.
 To avoid spending your money on going to the doctor and on medication, you can reduce that risk by choosing to eat more plants!
 According to this study eating a plant-based diet may be a simple, low-cost intervention to preventing heart disease.
 And there are many more studies that are continuing to prove a plant-based diet can help reverse diseases like obesity, high blood pressure, types of cancer, type-2 diabetes and arthritis.

-If you fear to eat the same thing every day – I know I like to switch things up – I suggest purchasing three difference packages of different “bulk bases” which you can rotate over a few weeks and form the base of your meals.
+If you fear to eat the same thing every day – I know I like to switch things up – I suggest purchasing three different packages of different “bulk bases” which you can rotate over a few weeks and form the base of your meals.
 Find your nearest bulk food store or the bulk food section at your supermarket for cheaper bags of beans, pasta, flours and grains like rice, oats, barley and cous cous.
 Also look for starchy root vegetables, like potatoes and sweet potatoes which are not only cheap and filling but also very nourishing.
 Be sure to rotate your bases too so the nutrition you get varies.

 Check out your seasonal food guide (based on where you live in the world) as a planning guide so that you can shop seasonally.
 It’s cheaper and tastier!
 If possible, going to a farmer’s market and buying directly from the grower is more cost-effective.
 Additionally, frozen produce can be cheaper than fresh – I know this can’t be done with all fruit and veg, but doing it here and there can make a huge difference.
-These fruit and veg are flash frozen just hours after they have been harvested so one could argue that they are more nutritious than fresh produce.
-For an economical meal, I like to make a soup by adding frozen veggies, veg stock, spices and some legume like lentils (which I sometimes buy dried and then soak and boil myself).
+These fruit and veg are flash-frozen just hours after they have been harvested so one could argue that they are more nutritious than fresh produce.
+For an economical meal, I like to make a soup by adding frozen veggies, veg stock, spices and some legumes like lentils (which I sometimes buy dried and then soak and boil myself).

 Plan your weekly snacks and meals ahead of time (a bit of a hack on a glorious Sunday afternoon, but well worth the 10 minutes of your time!).
 This results in less waste and unnecessary purchases when you’re in the supermarket.
 Also, just don’t go shopping when you’re hungry… It is much easier to resist those just-in-case items when you’re not thinking about when you’re going to get your next bite to eat!